Visit Investors & Advisors Site | Support |

 Exxon’s Sustainability Pivot: How Investor Activism Catalyzed Change

 Later that year, investors nominated a slate of directors keen on lowering Exxon’s emissions.
 A close proxy vote resulted in three new directors on Exxon’s board — directors we supported — marking a surprising turn in favor of the energy transition and sustainability.
-The proxy vote was close enough that we believe new directors wouldn’t have reached the board without votes from shareholders like us.
+The proxy vote was close enough that we believe new directors would not have reached the board without votes from shareholders like us.

 Exxon’s Energy Transition Acceleration: Net-Zero Goals and Strategic Investments

 The events of 2021 quickly redirected Exxon’s focus toward the energy transition.
-In January 2022, the company announced a plan for net-zero Scope 1 and Scope 2 greenhouse gas emissions by 2050.
+In January 2022, the company announced a plan to achieve net-zero Scope 1 and Scope 2 greenhouse gas emissions by 2050.
 Woods, who had been dismissive of emission pledges two years earlier, said that Exxon was “committed to playing a leading role in the energy transition” and “developing comprehensive roadmaps to reduce greenhouse gas emissions from our operated assets around the world.”2

-Exxon has launched aggressive goals to reduce emissions in the Permian Basin, the highest-producing U.S. oilfield.
+Exxon has since launched aggressive goals to reduce emissions in the Permian Basin, the highest-producing U.S. oilfield.
 In 2023, Exxon announced plans to acquire Pioneer Natural Resources, a top oil producer in the Permian Basin.
 Upon announcing the acquisition, Exxon accelerated Pioneer’s net-zero emissions target from 2050 to 2035, which is expected to close in the second quarter of 2024.

 Exxon also announced a corporate plan to spend $17 billion on lower-emission investments to reduce greenhouse gas emissions from its operations and that of its customers.